 Do your research

-The MoneyHelper service is a government organisation offering free and impartial money advice.
-The website includes retirement advice, guidance on the different types of pension and retirement income and information on automatic enrolment.
-It also hosts a Retirement Adviser Directory which you can use to find a regulated and impartial retirement adviser.
+It also hosts a Retirement Adviser Directory You can use this to find a regulated and impartial retirement adviser.
 You are able to search the directory by how you would like to receive advice (in person, on the phone or online).
-You can then refine your search by what you need help with, the size of your pension pot, the accreditations and qualifications you would like the adviser to have, the language you would like to receive advice in and if you are an employer.
+You can also filter by things like the size of your pension pot and the accreditations and qualifications you would like the adviser to have.

-If you require a financial adviser:
+If you need a financial adviser:

 Check they are regulated